Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Analysis

 \paragraph{Investigating the Specific Influence of Backstories in Emotion Analysis.} We now aim to understand how the generated backstories facilitate the observed modifications.
 Therefore, we investigate the emotion analysis derived solely based on the backstories, i.e.\ event chains without the target event (see \Cref{tab:3levelemo}, under the columns labeled B).
 We compare these values to the values for entire chains (columns labeled C) to measure how specifically the incorporation of the target event alters the emotion interpretation.

-For certain emotions, such as relief and surprise, the PCR backstory alone shows a substantially lower probability of evoking the specific emotion compared to the entire event chain.
-In contrast, for emotions like fear and pride, the PCR backstory has a higher probability of eliciting the intended emotion than the complete chain.
+For certain emotions, such as relief and surprise, the PCR backstories alone show a substantially lower probability of evoking the specific emotion compared to the entire event chain.
+In contrast, for emotions like fear and pride, the PCR backstories have a higher probability of eliciting the intended emotion than the complete chain.
 These distinct patterns show that the manner of emotion evocation through generated backstories varies across different categories.
 While some emotions can be effectively elicited through the contextualization of the target event, others are predominantly grounded in the narrative of the backstory.

-To explore this further, we investigate the detailed trajectories of emotion prediction throughout the narratives, analyzing how the emotion scores evolve from sentence to sentence (see \Cref{fig:emotraj}).
-These plots not only showcase the probabilities associated with backstories (represented by m=4 in the plots) and entire event chains (m=5) but also accommodate probabilities derived from preceding segments of the narrative chain (indicated by lower m values).
-The plots illustrate the emotion trajectory for the prominent cases previously discussed.
+To explore this further, we investigate the trajectories of emotion prediction throughout the narratives, analyzing how the emotion scores evolve from sentence to sentence (see \Cref{fig:emotraj}).
+These plots not only show the probabilities associated with backstories (represented by $m=4$ in the plots) and entire event chains ($m=5$) but also probabilities derived from preceding segments of the narrative chain (indicated by $m\leq3$ values).
+The plots illustrate the emotion trajectory for the four prominent categories previously discussed.
 More detailed visualizations of all emotions are given in \Cref{app:emotraj}.

-For the emotions of fear and pride, we observe a steady increase followed by a decline in probability upon the introduction of the target event.
-This decline can be explained by our earlier findings, which suggest that the generated events are not particularly aligned with these emotions, indicating that they have to derive from the context established in the backstory.
-Conversely, the emotion relief exhibits a steady increase in probability throughout the narrative, with the most significant surge occurring upon the introduction of the final event.
-These patterns align with Ekman’s concept of ``programs'' \citep[as further described by][]{troiano2023dimensional}, as such complex emotions develop through a progression, which is realized in our narratives (see examples in \Cref{app:extremeex}).
+For the emotions fear and pride, we observe a steady increase followed by a decline in probability upon the introduction of the target event.
+This decline can be explained by our earlier findings, which suggest that the generated events ($s_5$) are not particularly aligned with these emotions, indicating that these have to derive from the context established in the backstory.\footnote{We chose to retain these instances in our analysis to evaluate the effectiveness of our method across any events and emotions.
+However, for future applications of the dataset, it may be advisable to filter these cases.} Conversely, the emotion relief exhibits a steady increase in probability throughout the narrative, with the most significant surge occurring upon the introduction of the final event.
+This pattern aligns with Ekman’s concept of ``programs'' \citep[as further described by][]{troiano2023dimensional}, as such complex emotions develop through a progression, which is realized in our narratives. \Cref{tab:exrm} shows this on examples generated by PCR for the category relief: the five stories with the highest emotion delta, i.e.\ score increase from backstory to the full chain in emotion analysis.